art-core/consul-leader-election/README.md

 `-health-check`

-  Health checks, which will be used for the session. (`serfHealth` is set by default)
+  Health checks, which will be used for the session.
+Can be used more than once. (`serfHealth` is set by default)

 `-leader-exit-code`